 The size of the employer you work for, and the type of work you undertake, can greatly influence your career prospects and development.

 Larger organisations generally offer more structured opportunities for promotion to supervisory and management positions, but smaller architectural practices can sometimes offer greater responsibility early on, as well as the chance to gain skills and experience across a range of specialist areas.
 However, to gain promotion or to increase salary, it may be necessary to move between employers or change location.

 As so much of the work is project based, it is sometimes possible to move into areas that are not construction based, for example into other areas of industry and commerce.

-Experienced chartered architectural technologists can work as consultants or can set up their own practices.
+Experienced chartered architectural technologists can work as consultants, or can set up their own practices - which they register with the Institute.
 There are also opportunities to teach and undertake research in universities or work as a trainer on industry courses.